-The first “Grants for Girls” are awarded.
+- The first “Grants for Girls” are awarded.
 In its 12 years of existence, $545,000 is distributed to fund equipment, facility rental and apparel to girls’ sports programs across the country.
-Its direct descendant, the GoGirlGo! grants, awarded more than $1 million in its first three years, 2002-2004.
+Its direct descendant, the GoGirlGo! program, has awarded more than $1 million in its first three years, 2002-2004.

-Soccer player Michelle Akers receives a Travel and Training Grant.
+- Soccer player Michelle Akers receives a Travel & Training Fund grant.
 Nine years later, she is named the Federation Internationale de Football Association (FIFA) Player of the Century and Best Female Soccer Player Ever.

 - The Community Awards and Grants Program (later the Community Action Program) is established.
 This program brings together community leaders from youth-serving agencies, sports organizations, schools and businesses to promote girls’ and women’s sports in their local communities.
 Through the Take Action and Spread the Word awards, granted to more than 100 grassroots organizations across the country, communities are encouraged to celebrate participation and support the achievements of girls and women in sports and fitness.